Sonnenizio with a line from Christina Rossetti

 of Dante’s visions, Lizzie will meet the face of death –

-a stillborn child – then face her own (too soon, an overdose…)
+their stillborn child – then face her own (an overdose…)

 He can’t face life without her, casts his manuscript

 into her grave but then repents, exhumes her rotting face